Kchaubey/spring-boot-hello-world/README.md

-# Spring Boot Hello World API
+# Spring Boot Hello World api

 This is a Spring-Boot Hello World application to demonstrate a quick and simple API.